apache/zeppelin/docs/rest-api/rest-notebook.md

 Apache Zeppelin provides several REST APIs for interaction and remote activation of zeppelin functionality.
 All REST APIs are available starting with the following endpoint `http://[zeppelin-server]:[zeppelin-port]/api`.
 Note that Apache Zeppelin REST APIs receive or return JSON objects, it is recommended for you to install some JSON viewers such as [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).
 If you work with Apache Zeppelin and find a need for an additional REST API, please [file an issue or send us an email](http://zeppelin.apache.org/community.html).

-## Notebook REST API List

 Notebooks REST API supports the following operations: List, Create, Get, Delete, Clone, Run, Export, Import as detailed in the following tables.

+## Note operations
 ### List of the notes
   <table class="table-configuration">
     <col width="200">